gregxmarfo/CaseStudy2-Repo/README.md

 #Introduction

-Introduction and a short overview of the project
+Introduction and a short overview of the project and its objective

 #Company